-Can I say one thing before we really get started.
-I almost had a twenty year old BAE (Before Anyone Else).
+Can I say one thing before we really get started?
+I almost had a twenty-year-old BAE (Before Anyone Else).
 I mean it.
-Hayes my only be twenty but he almost had me rethinking my previous life choices of not dating younger men.
+Hayes may only be twenty but he almost had me rethinking my previous life choices of not dating younger men.
 He’s even a Brit who rocks #BlackLivesMatter T-shirts.
 How can I not want to sit on his face? – Okay.
 Let me stop before I get ahead of myself.

 I’m going to be a little bit messy here but it’s not because I didn’t enjoy the book, it’s because I did.

 Let’s hear with the author has to say, shall we?

 Solène Marchand, the thirty-nine-year-old owner of an art gallery in Los Angeles, is reluctant to take her daughter, Isabelle, to meet her favorite boy band.
 But since her divorce, she’s more eager than ever to be close to Isabelle.
 The last thing Solène expects is to make a connection with one of the members of the world-famous August Moon.
 But Hayes Campbell is clever, winning, confident, and posh, and the attraction is immediate.
 That he is all of twenty years old further complicates things.